veorq/CMTA20/README.md

 # CMTA Token

+>To use the CMTAT, we recommend the latest audited version, from the [Releases](https://github.com/CMTA/CMTAT/releases) page.
+Currently, it is the version [v2.3.0](https://github.com/CMTA/CMTAT/releases/tag/v2.3.0)

 ## Introduction

 The CMTA token (CMTAT) is a framework enabling the tokenization of securities in compliance with Swiss law.
 This repository provides CMTA's reference implementation of CMTAT for Ethereum, as an ERC-20 compatible token.